ayaachi-jha/barnes-hut-parallel/README.md

 <img src="imgs/Quad-Tree.png" width=300 height=250>
 Reference: https://www.cs.princeton.edu/courses/archive/fall03/cs126/assignments/barnes-hut.html

-While calculating forces on the particles in the tree above, for example, let's say for particle a, we can define a s/D such that it might see that the quadrant to the right are too close and calculates the forces by individual particles c, b and d, but might find the quadrant below (containing e, f and g) to be too far and doesn’t traverse that parent quadrant further and calculates the force using the center of mass of the parent quadrant for these 3 particles which would be stored in the parent node of these particles, thus avoiding unnecessary extra traversals for trivial accuracy gains.
+While calculating forces on the particles in the tree above, for example, let's say for particle `a`, we can define a `s/D` such that it might see that the quadrant to the right are too close and calculates the forces by individual particles `c`, `b` and `d`, but might find the quadrant below (containing `e`, `f` and `g`) to be too far and doesn’t traverse that parent quadrant further and calculates the force using the center of mass of the parent quadrant for these 3 particles which would be stored in the parent node of these particles, thus avoiding unnecessary extra traversals for trivial accuracy gains.

 Here is a [link](https://en.wikipedia.org/wiki/Barnes%E2%80%93Hut_simulation) to the Wikipedia page explaining Barnes-Hut Algorithm if you are interested to learn more about it.

 ## PARALLEL IMPLEMENTATION
 ### Why Pipelining?

-The solution for parallel implementation of Barnes-Hut Algorithm is pipelining.
+The solution for parallel implementation of Barnes-Hut Algorithm is `pipelining`.
 This is because the algorithm has multiple supersteps which are required to be completed sequentially.

-The most important reason being, that the other parallel implementations won’t inherently work for Barnes-Hut.
-BSP requires a chunk of inputs to be distributed to all the threads which can then work on them in parallel, but in Barnes-hut, we only have 1 input, i.e. the root node.
+The most important reason being, that the other parallel implementations won’t inherently work for Barnes-Hut. `BSP` requires a chunk of inputs to be distributed to all the threads which can then work on them in parallel, but in Barnes-hut, we only have 1 input, i.e. the root node.
 We can’t distribute tasks initially to each thread, instead, all worker threads are initially idle, except the one thread with the root node as input.
 This is the case for all the supersteps in Barnes-Hut.

-We also cannot use Map-Reduce because we can’t split the input tasks independently as each task input requires the whole tree for the superstep as we need to calculate the effect of all the particles on a single input particle.
+We also cannot use `Map-Reduce` because we can’t split the input tasks independently as each task input requires the whole tree for the superstep as we need to calculate the effect of all the particles on a single input particle.
 This limitation completely rules out Map Reduce as an option.

-Pipelining is the best solution because Barnes-Hut has the following supersteps which are needed to be completed in order.
+`Pipelining` is the best solution because Barnes-Hut has the following supersteps which are needed to be completed in order.

-### INITIALIZATION - TREE BUILDING
+### Initialization - Tree Building
 This implementation inserts particles into the tree sequentially.
 For inserting particles the code finds the quadrant (node in the tree) with the appropriate coordinate bound for the particle.
 If the particle already exists in the quadrant, it divides the quadrant into 4 sub-quadrants (4 children of the parent node), and inserts the existing and the new particle in the appropriate quadrant.

 ## SUPERSTEPS
-### Calculate Center of Mass (COM)
+### 1. Calculate Center of Mass (COM)
 After insertion we calculate the center of mass of each quadrant and sub-quadrant of the tree in parallel.
 This is required before we can start with the force calculation step.
 The calculation of the center of mass is the most complex step to parallelize compared to the other two supersteps.
 This is because the parent node cannot calculate its center of mass before its children have calculated their centers of mass.

 Because of this limitation, it becomes extremely complicated to implement this superstep using work stealing, so for parallelizing this step, each thread working on the parent node, either creates a new go routine for the child node and awaits its completion or if the maximum number of threads allowed is reached, it sequentially works and recursively travels the child nodes and calculates their centers of mass.
 As the threads complete their tasks, they decrement the activeThread counter atomically, which indicates to the other threads working sequentially that they can now start parallelizing their tasks.
 Technically, it dynamically changes the granularity of the tasks based on the active threads.

 This implementation is very efficient and ensures that all the threads are utilized and no thread remains idle and doesn’t have to wait for threads to be available before its children’s COMS are calculated.
-### Calculate Velocity
+### 2. Calculate Velocity
 After calculating the COMs for all quadrants in the tree, we calculate the velocity of all the particles in the tree due to the forces by all the other particles.
 We do this using work stealing.

+#### Important Note on Work Stealing:-

-IMPORTANT NOTE:- Work Stealing is not the best solution for parallelizing Barnes Hut because we only have 1 input (root node) initially, so the other threads start off by stealing work, which is extremely slow due to the contentions in the deque.
+Work Stealing is not the best solution for parallelizing Barnes Hut because we only have 1 input (root node) initially, so the other threads start off by stealing work, which is extremely slow due to the contentions in the deque.
 Ideally, work stealing performs well when we have a good chunk of tasks distributed amongst the threads and when the threads are done with their tasks, that's when they start stealing.
-Here, they steal from the beginning as there is only 1 input to begin with.
+Here, they steal from the beginning as there is only 1 input to begin with

+A better and much easier implementation would use channels but to make it more interesting I have used work stealing to introduce a different concept to this project.

 Now, coming back to how velocity is calculated.

-### WORK STEALING
+### Work Stealing
-The code uses a linked list implementation of Deque (Doubly Ended Queue) for storing the inputs to each thread.
+The code uses a linked list implementation of `Deque` (Doubly Ended Queue) for storing the inputs to each thread.
 The code starts by spawning worker threads based on the number of threads passed as inputs and then assigning just 1 input, the root node, to the first thread, while all the other threads start idle with 0 inputs.

 Now the thread checks the node for children and pushes it to its deque.
 The other threads start by stealing these children nodes and processing them.